asafsilman/GalaxyEnvironmentAnalysis/README.md

 Reports such as the research proposal and thesis paper are stored under `reports/`.

-Scripts for executing training jobs on SLURM workload manager are stored under `scripts/`

 The source code is stored under `src/`